Arcthesia/ArcCreate/CONTRIBUTING.md

 > Issue: (issue url here)
 > ```

 To submit your changes, create a pull request.
-Make sure to rebase your branch your branch with upstream to synchronize your changes with the newest version from the main repository.
+Make sure to rebase your branch with upstream to synchronize your changes with the newest version from the main repository.
 ```
 git fetch upstream HEAD
 git rebase FETCH_HEAD